AlexBulankou/ai-talk1/labinstructions.md

 ###Task 3.
 Get application Insights instrumentation key

 Application Insights resource represents a telemetry container.
 Instrumentation key identifies this container and needs to be sent alongside with all telemetry items.
-You'll need to get instrumentation key for the next excercise.
+You'll need to get instrumentation key for the next exercise.

 1. In search box in the top-middle of the screen type "backend", select backend Application Insights resource
 2. Expand "Essentials" section and copy instrumentation key